weiweidaolai212/BrainDamage/README.md

 * Set copied_startup_filename in Eclipse.py.
 * Set Gmail password and Username in /Breathe/SendData.py

-# Usage
-* Run eclipse.py on host
-  * On first run:
-    * Files will be copied to startup path
-    * Registry entry will be made
-    * Warning message will appear that file is corrupted.
-    * Folders will be made and set to hidden state.
-    * Passwords and cookies will be sent.
-    * Timestamps will be changed
-* Control host from the Telegram app by sending commands.

 # Abilities
 * whoisonline- list active slaves